OVERVIEW: THE ARF MEMBER COUNCILS

 Cross-Platform Measurement Council

-The Cross-Platform Measurement Council seeks out best practices in cross-platform measurement by exploring and reporting on information from providers of cross-platform measurement and attribution research about their methods, capabilities, and challenges.
+The Cross-Platform Measurement Council seeks out best practices in cross-platform measurement by exploring and reporting on information from providers of cross-platform measurement, identity resolution and attribution research about their methods, capabilities, and challenges.

 Cultural Effectiveness Council

-The Cultural Effectiveness Council seeks insights that drive business growth among multicultural and generational groups by building on knowledge and explain approaches that maximize return from advertising to a more culturally diverse population.
+The Cultural Effectiveness Council seeks insights that drive business growth among multicultural and generational groups by building on knowledge and explaining approaches that maximize return from advertising to a more culturally diverse population.

 The Social Council assesses best practices in the measurement of natural language processing, sentiment analysis, social marketing, and social media influencers and their effects in driving both upper and lower funnel brand metrics.